- Admission to the Undergraduate Programs in Education

 - Two letters of recommendation in support of the application testifying to the applicant’s aptitude for graduate education and potential for professional growth and development.
 One letter of recommendation should be written by supervisory personnel such as principals or department chairs.

 - A 1000-1500 word essay that outlines personal and professional goals.

 - For M.A.T. applicants only: Official scores, sent from the Educational Testing Services (ETS) directly to Trinity, on the Praxis I examination.

-- Applicants for whom English is not their first language and who have received degrees from institutions outside of the United States: Official scores of 550 or higher (written format), 213 or higher (computer format) or 79-80 or higher (internet format) from the Test of English as a Foreign Language (TOEFL) must be submitted prior to admission.
+- Applicants for whom English is not their first language and who have received degrees from institutions outside of the United States: Official scores of 550 or higher (written format) or 213 or higher (computer format) or 79-80 or higher (internet format) from the Test of English as a Foreign Language (TOEFL) must be submitted prior to admission.
 The TOEFL is administered by the Education Testing Service (ETS).

 NOTE: While Praxis II is NOT required for admission into the M.A.T. program, passing scores in content ARE required to obtain Provisional Certification in the District of Columbia.
 It is recommended that applicants inquire of their employer as to whether Provisional Certification is a requirement of their job and, if so, take the appropriate content area exam so that Trinity faculty may assist the applicant in applying for Provisional Certification.

 Washington, DC 20017

 It is the applicant’s responsibility to ensure all required documentation is submitted to Trinity in one package for an admission decision o be made.
 Applications are reviewed and evaluated in the order in which they are received.
 Admissions decisions will be communicated in writing to applicants as soon as possible after a decision is made.